All-Star Game

 1985 -1989

-Home Run Logs
+2024 Home Run Derby

 On July 6, 1983, Fred Lynn came to bat in the third inning with the bases loaded against Atlee Hammaker.
 The only All-Star grand slam in history was hit that moment and eight records were set.

 Mickey Mantle (1954-1960), Joe Morgan (1970-1977) and Dave Winfield (1982-1988) are the only three players in All-Star history to each bat safely in seven back-to-back All-Star games.
+The Commerce Comet played in both the 1960 All-Star Game and the 1960 World Series, each of which was played in New York City, prompting baseball fan Tom Bowen to wonder how many times has a club hosted both an All-Star Game and World Series in the same year.
+His research found:

-Stan Musial holds the All-Star record for most games as a pinch hitter with ten games (a record) and ten) pinch-hit at-bats (another record).
+Stan Musial holds the All-Star record for most games as a pinch hitter with ten games (a record) and ten pinch-hit at-bats (another record)!